nrkno/dotnetskolen/README_EN.md

 #### The .NET model

-Before we set up the shell for the web API, let's look at some basic concepts used in .NET to create applications.
+Before we outline the web API, let's look at some basic concepts used in .NET to create applications.

 ##### Host